julian-klode/blog.jak-linux.org/content/post/migrating-away-apt-key.md

 	wget -qO-  https://myrepo.example/myrepo.asc | sudo tee -a /etc/apt/trusted.gpg.d/myrepo.asc

+Older (and all) releases only support unarmored files with an extension .gpg.
+If you care about them, provide one, and use

+	sudo wget -qO /etc/apt/trusted.gpg.d/myrepo.gpg https://myrepo.example/myrepo.gpg

+Some people will tell you to download the `.asc` and pipe it to `gpg --dearmor`, but `gpg` might not be installed, so really, just offer a `.gpg` one instead that is supported on all systems.

 wget might not be available everywhere so you can use apt-helper:

     sudo /usr/lib/apt/apt-helper download-file https://myrepo.example/myrepo.asc /etc/apt/trusted.gpg.d/myrepo.asc